capitalsav/Gallery/README.md

 You can run this project on your local development machine by following next steps.

-* Disable carrierwave on Image model by comment "mount_uploader" and "validates_processing_of" strings
+* Disable Category option belongs_to :user by comment this string '# belongs_to :user'

 * Run `rake upload_files:upload_files_from_local_dir`

-* Enable carrierwave on Image model by uncomment "mount_uploader" and "validates_processing_of" strings
+* Enable Category option belongs_to by uncomment this string 'belongs_to :user'

-* Run `rake upload_files:recreate_thumb_versions`

 ## Authors